abe186/diary/Steps.md

 ## 08-Searching

 We'll now make the table view searchable.
-(All search implementation is listed under '18-LaunchImages' in the repo)

 1. Open the storyboard.
 2. Drag in a Search Bar and Search Display Controller.
 When you start dragging, you'll see a search bar; drag it so that it's above the table view.